 The virus is similar to the one that caused Severe Acute Respiratory Syndrome (SARS) which emerged in China in 2002-2003 and killed some 800 people.
 It was first detected in Saudi Arabia in 2012.

-Dr Anne Schuchat, director of the CDC's National Center for Immunization and Respiratory Diseases, said on a conference call the first US case of the virus was "of great concern because of its virulence," noting that it has proven fatal in about a third of the cases of infection.
+Dr Anne Schuchat, director of the CDC's National Centre for Immunization and Respiratory Diseases, said on a conference call the first US case of MERS was "of great concern because of its virulence," proving fatal in about a third of infections.

 She said the case represents "a very low risk to the broader general public," but MERS has been shown to spread to healthcare workers and there are no known treatments for the virus.

 Schuchat said the patient was now in stable condition and there are no other suspected cases of MERS at the current time.

 The CDC declined to identify the patient by name or say where he was being treated.
 It also declined to say on which airlines or bus line the patient travelled.
 Schuchat said the CDC was working with the US Department of Homeland Security to contact individuals who may have been exposed to the patient during his travels.

 In Britain, public health officials said they were contacting any passengers who had been sitting near the patient.